 Another useful network connectivity test is to determine the path (or route) that a message takes.
-That is, what routers does the message pass via on the way to the destination.
-As with ping, ICMP messages are sent to determine this.
-An application that implements this in Ubuntu is tracepath.
-Like ping, an ICMP message is sent to the destination and returned, but with tracepath the set of routers along the way also send a response to the source.
+That is, what routers does the message pass via on the way to the

 Note 2.
 (Other Unix Applications) Some Unix distributions use the application traceroute to perform the same functionality as tracepath.
 In fact, you will see many web sites refer to traceroute instead of tracepath.